Definition of Dividend Reinvestment Plan

 How Does it Work?

 The company pays dividends to the shareholder on its due date.
 The shareholders in their bank account receive this amount.
-But sometimes company offers a plan to the shareholders to invest this dividend amount in other new shares of the company.
-The investors or shareholders who are interested in increasing their investment in the company can go for this Dividend Reinvestment Plan.
-As they are existing shareholders, these shares are provided to them generally at a discount.
-These shares are not provided through Exchanges as the same originated from the company’s own reserves.
+But sometimes company offers a plan to the shareholders to invest this dividend amount in other new company shares.
+Investors or shareholders interested in increasing their investment in the company can go for this Dividend Reinvestment Plan.
+Generally, the company provides shares at a discount to the existing shareholder.
+These shares do not originate from the company’s reserves and not provide through exchanges.
 Here, the company kept complete and detailed records regarding the ownership percentage of shares.

 Analysis: On the due date of the dividend, she is eligible for a dividend amounting to $40,000 (2000 shares * $20), and as she participates in the plan, this dividend amount is invested in the shares of the company at a discount of 20% on the market price on the due date.